-Rae-Yen Song (b.1993 in Edinburgh) lives and works in Glasgow, Scotland.
+Rae-Yen Song is an artist who lives and works in Glasgow.
 Song explores self-mythologising as a survival tactic: using fantasy and fabulation to create a personal cultural and visual language informed by autobiography, ancestral stories, diasporic journeys, relationships and shared memories.
 Song adopts this language as a tool for self-definition and identification, using it to form narratives that mix humour, empathy and absurdity, which speak broadly and politically about foreignness, identity, survival and what it means to belong - or not.
 The work becomes a personal activism at a time of social fragmentation.

-Exhibitions and residencies include: Talbot Rice Residents, University of Edinburgh, SCT (2019-21); Summer Residency, Hospitalfield, Arbroath, SCT (2019); Survey, Jerwood Arts, London, ENG (2018) (touring 2019: G39, Cardiff, WAL; Bluecoat, Liverpool, ENG; BALTIC, Gateshead, ENG); Platform, City Art Centre, Edinburgh Art Festival, SCT (2018); Le Colt est Jeune & Haine, DOC, Paris, FRA (2018); Human Rights Art Festival, JDA Perera Gallery, Colombo.
+Exhibitions and residencies include: Talbot Rice Residents, University of Edinburgh (2019-21); Summer Residency, Hospitalfield, Arbroath (2019); Survey, Jerwood Arts, London (2018) (touring 2019: G39, Cardiff; Bluecoat, Liverpool; BALTIC, Gateshead); Platform, City Art Centre, Edinburgh Art Festival (2018); Le Colt est Jeune & Haine, DOC, Paris (2018); Human Rights Art Festival, JDA Perera Gallery, Colombo.